DerwenAI/pynock/README.md

 ## Background

-For more details about using Arrow/Parquet see:
+For more details about using Arrow and Parquet see:

 ["Apache Arrow homepage"](https://arrow.apache.org/)